Garbage & Waste Collection Containers Trading License in Dubai

 Select an office or flexi-desk package within the free zone

-Pay the relevant licence and registration fees
+Pay the relevant license and registration fees

-Receive your trade licence and begin operations
+Receive your trade license and begin operations

 Estimated Setup Costs